 There are 4 homework assignments.
 Please see the due dates of each assignment in the course schedule below.
+Only the 3 best ones will be counted towards your grade.

-Midterm test and Final exam
+Term tests and Final exam

-The Midterm test will be held on March 3 Thursday during the regular class hour (11-12:15), and Final exam will be registrar scheduled.
-They are cumulative.
+There will be two term tests.
+The term tests will be held during the regular lecture times on July 19th and August 4th; possibly in an alternate room.
+The final exam will be registrar scheduled.
+All tests are cumulative.
 You must bring your student ID card to the tests, and no aids are allowed.
 Unexcused absence from the tests (see below) will result in a mark of zero for that component.